Mansfeld (electoral district): History

+2025: 73; Mansfeld-Südharz district; Saalekreis district (only Bad Lauchstädt, Mücheln, Querfurt, Salzatal, Teutschenthal, and Wettin-Löbejün municipalities and Weida-Land Verbandsgemeinde); Anhalt-Bitterfeld district (only Aken (Elbe), Köthen, Osternienburger Land, and Südliches Anhalt municipalities);

 Members

 The constituency was first represented by Heinz Rother of the Christian Democratic Union (CDU) from 1990 to 1994, followed by Frederick Schulze from 1994 to 1998.
 It was won by the Social Democratic Party (SPD) in 1998, and Silvia Schmidt served until 2009.
 Harald Koch of The Left was elected representative in 2009.
 The CDU's candidate Uda Heller won it in 2013 and served a single term.
 Torsten Schweiger of the CDU was elected in 2017.
 Robert Farle won the constituency for the Alternative for Germany (AfD) in 2021.